This wepbage gives a provisional outline for the exhibition.

 A ship made out of nails hammered into an old railway sleeper.
 The sleeper had been creosoted and when planed the grain appeared like the waves of the sea.

-The nails represent the number of migrants who lost their lives crossing the Mediterranean sea in one single day.
+Referencing both the cross-Atlantic slave trade of former centuries and the refugee traffic of today, the nails represent the number of migrants who lost their lives crossing the Mediterranean Sea in one single day.

 Approaching Vessel - Tom Thompson